data-for-change/anyway/docs/DOCKER.md

 **5.** start anyway container: `docker-compose up -d`

-**6.** If you didn't perform stage 4 - Load the example data into the DB: while docker is running, run the following command to populate data (from 2014) `docker exec -i -t anyway_anyway_1 python main.py process cbs`

-**7.** **You're all set!** ANYWAY is up and running - connect to http://127.0.0.1:8080 and change dates to 2014 in order to see accidents
+**6.** **You're all set!** ANYWAY is up and running - connect to http://127.0.0.1:8080 and change dates to 2014 in order to see accidents

 More
 -----------------------